Participating in a Clinical Trial for Rare Cancer

 Keeping Families Together During Studies at the NIH Clinical Center

 It can be hard on families when a child or teen is in a clinical trial because they may need to travel far from home to participate.
 Children with cancer who come to the NIH Clinical Center can stay with their families for free at The Children’s Inn.
 You can take a virtual tour of The Children’s Inn to learn what it is like to stay there.
 You can also read about other families’ experiences at The Children’s Inn.
+Watch the video below to learn about a young girl named Autumn who stays at The Children's Inn and visits the NIH Clinical Center to receive treatment for her rare tumor.

 Where to Learn More About Participating in a Rare Cancer Clinical Trial